Bass clarinet

 The bass clarinet is a musical instrument of the clarinet family.
 Like the more common soprano B♭ clarinet, it is usually pitched in B♭ (meaning it is a transposing instrument on which a written C sounds as B♭), but it plays notes an octave below the soprano B♭ clarinet.
 Bass clarinets in other keys, notably C and A, also exist, but are very rare (in contrast to the regular A clarinet, which is quite common in classical music).
-Bass clarinets regularly perform in orchestras, wind ensembles and concert bands, and occasionally in marching bands, and play an occasional solo role in contemporary music and jazz in particular.
+Bass clarinets regularly perform in orchestras, wind ensembles and concert bands, and occasionally in marching bands, and jazz bands.
+They also play an occasional solo role in contemporary music and jazz in particular.

 Someone who plays a bass clarinet is called a bass clarinettist or a bass clarinetist.

 Description

 Most modern bass clarinets are straight-bodied, with a small upturned silver-colored metal bell and curved metal neck.
 Early examples varied in shape, some having a doubled body making them look similar to bassoons.
 The bass clarinet is fairly heavy and is supported either with a neck strap or an adjustable peg attached to its body.
 While Adolphe Sax imitated its upturned metal bell in his design of the larger saxophones, the two instruments are fundamentally different.
 Bass clarinet bodies are most often made of grenadilla (African Blackwood) or (more commonly for student-instruments) plastic resin, while saxophones are typically made of metal.
 (Metal bass clarinets exist, but are rare.)
 More significantly, all clarinets have a bore that is basically the same diameter along the body.
 This cylindrical bore differs from the saxophone's conical one and gives the clarinet its characteristic tone, causing it to overblow at the twelfth (octave + fifth) compared with the saxophone's octave.

 A majority of modern bass clarinets, like other clarinets in the family, have the Boehm system of keys and fingering.
 However, bass clarinets are also manufactured in Germany with the Oehler system of keywork, which is most often known as the 'German" system in the US, because it is commonly used in Germany and Austria, as well as Eastern Europe and Turkey; bass clarinets produced with the Oehler system's predecessor, the Albert system, are still in use, particularly in these areas.
+German system bass clarinets frequently have a bore that is significantly narrower than most Boehm system instruments, resulting in a somewhat different sound and set of playing characteristics.
+Some modern clarinet makers have successfully produced Boehm system bass clarinets with a German bore, but these are not in widespread use.